 To Do Before You Leave

-Many credit card companies will see travel purchases on your card and will figure out that you’re traveling.
-I’ve gotten emails on my last few trips from them saying “we know you’re leaving, have fun”! or some variation of that.
+Many credit card companies will see travel purchases on your card and figure out that you’re traveling.
+I’ve gotten emails on my last few trips from them saying “we know you’re leaving, have fun”! or some variation.
 However, if you don’t get this notice or are not sure, then I’d recommend you call your credit card company to let them know you will be traveling; this way they won’t block any transactions abroad for fear of fraud.

 If you’re planning to go somewhere less well-traveled, consider checking the State Department’s site on Travel Advisories, which details the safety level of your destination.
 Often, local conflicts can make it more dangerous to travel to certain parts of the world.
 Knowing the status beforehand can help you with planning and making informed decisions.

 In addition, double-check whether or not you need a visa for your destination.
-If you are a US passport holder, you will be allowed to travel to most countries without a visa.
-However, there are some that require them.
-Depending on the country, you’ll have to get it beforehand and pay a fee (you usually can do this online; sometimes you’ll have to send your passport into the embassy).
-Others, you can obtain and pay for at the airport when you arrive.
+If you are a US passport holder, you can travel to most countries without a visa.
+However, some require them.
+Depending on the country, you’ll have to get it beforehand and pay a fee (you usually can do this online; sometimes, you’ll have to send your passport to the embassy).
+You can obtain and pay for others at the airport when you arrive.
 More information on that can be found here.

 Ultimate Packing Checklist

 Once you’ve picked your vacation destination and figured out things to do, now you need to pack.
-Your packing should line up with what you are doing/have planned, but also be flexible to allow for last minute changes in weather, or accidents (spilled food, stains etc).
+Your packing should align with what you are doing/have planned, but also be flexible to allow for last-minute changes in weather or accidents (spilled food, stains etc).

 I’d recommend that wherever you go, and for however long, you create a travel capsule wardrobe.
 Doing so will allow you to mix and match almost everything you take with you so that you have even more outfits to choose from and are not limited.

 So to pack, first get some clothing basics (to get you started thinking about what you may need):